doctea/usb_midi_clocker/README.md

   - Write up docs on how to add a new device behaviour
 - Configurable per-device MIDI clock divisions/multiplier
   - tricks like 'half-time beatstep for last bar of phrase'
+    - DividedClockBehaviours already do this?
+  - Faster-than-BPM multipliers..?
 - Full configuration of MIDI device+channel routing
 - Output MIDI notes from the clock/trigger sequencer - so eg, assign kick to sequencer track#1, snare to sequencer track#2, output appropriate note on/offs on channel 10
 - CC modulation